 Church planter sponsors receive their missionary’s name, family information, ministry location and a family photo when possible.
 SGA helps facilitate communication between the missionary and sponsors, to encourage prayer and so that all may rejoice in what God is doing across the former Soviet Union.
 The backgrounds of the missionaries are varied, and their dedication is such that many of them are ministering in three to five locations simultaneously.
 A significant number also have ministries to prison inmates, drug addicts and orphan children.
 Many former prisoners who have been gloriously saved have moved on to become church planters themselves.

+Partial sponsorships can begin for as little as $35 per month.
+Full sponsorships are also available.
 If you’d like to find out more how you can help sponsor a faithful missionary pastor in Russia or her neighboring countries, call SGA at 1-800-242-5350.
 Our office switchboard is open Monday-Thursday, 9 a.m. to 4 p.m.
 Central Time.

 If you’d like to donate to the Church planting ministry, click here.

 July 22nd, 2014The news from Ukraine in the past several months has largely been very grim, with violent conflict continuing in the eastern part of the country and ongoing political turmoil.
 But not all is grim, and in some locations, the brightest of lights is shining brightly.
 Even behind the walls of a dank, dark prison.

 June 26th, 2014For every human being, life on this earth is filled with both joys and sorrows.
 Yet as believers, we know that our faithful God and Father . . . comforts us in all our affliction so that we will be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God (2 Corinthians 1:4).